LeonarAung/Detect-Zawgyi-installed/README.md

 # Detect_Zawgyi_installed
-This script is designed to find whether it is installed "zawgyi-one".
-To decide which font should be display in websites.
+This script is designed to find whether "zawgyi-one" is installed or not to decide which font should be display in websites.(To switch zawgyi or unicode and others).
+Not only can test "zawgyi-one" but also for every font with name parameter(replace in ("zawgyi-one") to other name).

 ## <a target="_blank" href="https://cdn.rawgit.com/LeonarAung/Detect_Zawgyi_installed/79852cd1/test.html">Test Demo</a>